 Leases are currently classified as either “operating” or “capital,” based on a four-factor test.
 GASB 87 will sort lease agreements into three categories: short-term leases, contracts that transfer ownership, and all other leases.
 The four-factor test will be eliminated, as will the terminology of operating and capital leases.

-Short-term leases are defined as leases that have a maximum possible term of 12 months or less, including any options to extend.
+Short-term leases are defined as leases that have a maximum possible term of 12 months or less, including any options to extend, regardless of their probability of being exercised.
 Leases that are month-to-month are considered short-term.
 Short-term leases will be accounted for similarly to operating leases, with lease payments being recorded as expense or revenue by the lessee or lessor.

 Contracts that transfer ownership